The Louisiana Egg Commission

 The Louisiana Egg Commission was created in 1968 within the Louisiana Department of Agriculture with its domicile at

 5825 Florida Boulevard, Suite 4004, Baton Rouge, LA 70806.

-B. The commission consist of nine members appointed by the commissioner and confirmed by the Senate.
+B. The commission consist of seven members appointed by the commissioner and confirmed by the Senate.

 (1) Two members shall be active egg producers.

 (2) Two members shall be active distributors.